Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 South along the West boundary of Meridian Road to the Northeast

-corner of Lot 2 of Block I of Adams Addition; thence
+corner of Lot 2. of Block 1 of Adams Addition; thence

 Northwesterly along a curve to the Northeast corner of Lot 17 of